Layr-Labs/eigenlayer-contracts/docs/middleware/BLSRegistryCoordinatorWithIndices.md

     BN254.G1Point pubkey;
 }
 ```
 For each quorum they need to kick operators from.
-This list, along with the id of registering operator needs to be signed (along with a salt and expiry) by an actor known as the *churnApprover* run by EigenLabs.
+This list, along with the id of registering operator needs to be signed (along with a salt and expiry) by an actor known as the *churnApprover*.
 Operators will make a request to the churnApprover offchain before registering for their signature, if needed.

 ### deregisterOperator

 When deregistering, an operator provides
 1. The quorums they registered for
 2. Their BLS public key
-3. The ids of the operators that must swap indices with the deregistering operator in the IndexRegistry
+3. The ids of the operators that must swap indices with the [deregistering operator in the IndexRegistry](./IndexRegistry.md#deregisteroperator).

 The RegistryCoordinator then deregisters the operator with the BLSPubkeyRegistry, StakeRegistry, and IndexRegistry.
 It then ends the block range for its stored quorum bitmap for the operator.

-Operators can deregsiter from a subset of quorums that they are registered for.
+Operators can deregister from a subset of quorums that they are registered for.

 ## Integrations

 Operators register and deregister with the AVS for certain quorums through this contract.

+EigenLabs intends to run the EigenDA churnApprover.